apache/druid/docs/ingestion/data-model.md

 Druid parses the primary timestamp based on the [`timestampSpec`](./ingestion-spec.md#timestampspec) configuration at ingestion time.
 Regardless of the source field field for the primary timestamp, Druid always stores the timestamp in the `__time` column in your Druid datasource.

-You can control other important operations that are based on the primary timestamp [`granularitySpec`](./ingestion-spec.md#granularityspec).
+You can control other important operations that are based on the primary timestamp in the [`granularitySpec`](./ingestion-spec.md#granularityspec).
 If you have more than one timestamp column, you can store the others as
 [secondary timestamps](./schema-design.md#secondary-timestamps).